 Villages around Royal Manas National Park Bhutan depend on the forest for sustainable livelihoods.
 Many believe the forest is protected by guardian spirits—an idea deeply rooted in Bhutanese culture and comparable to spiritual respect.

-Bhutan follows a High Value, Low Impact tourism policy.
-In Royal Manas National Park Bhutan, this includes:
+Bhutan follows a strict High Value, Low Impact tourism policy.
+In Royal Manas National Park Bhutan, active conservation includes:

 | Initiative | Outcome |